New Delhi: Air

 Indira Gandhi International Airport, situated to the southwest of Delhi, is the main gateway for the city's domestic and international civilian air traffic.
 In 2012–13, the airport was used by more than 35 million passengers, making it one of the busiest airports in South Asia.
 Terminal 3, which cost ₹96.8 billion to construct between 2007 and 2010, handles an additional 37 million passengers annually.

 The Delhi Flying Club, established in 1928 with two de Havilland Moth aircraft named Delhi and Roshanara, was based at Safdarjung Airport which started operations in 1929, when it was the Delhi's only airport and the second in India.
 The airport functioned until 2001; however, in January 2002 the government closed the airport for flying activities because of security concerns following the New York attacks in September 2001.
 Since then, the club only carries out aircraft maintenance courses, and is used for helicopter rides to Indira Gandhi International Airport for VIP including the president and the prime minister.

 In 2010, Indira Gandhi International Airport (IGIA) was conferred the fourth best airport award in the world in the 15–25 million category, and Best Improved Airport in the Asia-Pacific Region by Airports Council International.
 The airport was rated as the Best airport in the world in the 25–40 million passengers category in 2015, by Airports Council International.
 Delhi Airport also bags two awards for The Best Airport in Central Asia/India and Best Airport Staff in Central Asia/India at the Skytrax World Airport Awards 2015.

-A second airport, Noida International Airport, is currently being built in Jewar.
+A second airport, Noida International Airport, is built in Jewar.